-The Good Doctor's Unlikely Road to Becoming the Breakout Hit of the Fall
+The Good Doctor's Unlikely Road to Becoming the Breakout Hit No One Saw Coming

 Now, it's The Good Doctor's turn.
 Yes, ABC's medical drama (based on the South Korean show of the same name) starring Freddie Highmore as a doctor with autism and savant syndrome.
 While some of the other networks leaned into grittier fare (so many military drama, so little DVR space), ABC's decision to air a feel-good medical show at 10 p.m. turned out to be a stroke of genius, with The Good Doctor actually outperforming its lead-in, Dancing With the Stars.
 Oh, and every other network TV drama, even This Is Us and NCIS.

+And now, the drama has been nominated for four awards in the 2018 People's Choice Awards, including Show of 2018 and TV Drama of 2018, with Highmore landing nods in the Male TV Star and Drama TV Star categories.

-But The Good Doctor's success came even before its record-breaking debut on September 25.
+But The Good Doctor's success came even before its record-breaking debut last September.

 Of all ABC's drama pilots, The Good Doctor tested the highest with focus groups and received a great response in the network's internal screening, making it one of their top priorities heading into the fall season.